alpmestan/servant/tutorial.md

 - `pooledContext` creates a `Pool` for you and turns it into a context, but...
 - if you already have a `Pool` around, you can just call `contextOfPool` to turn it into a `Context`.

+These functions can come handy to you in case you want to use a pool of connections to a MySQL server or any kind of database in general, for example.

 See the haddocks for these functions [here](http://alpmestan.com/servant/servant-pool/Servant-Context-Pool.html).